ALP Coronavirus Support Page

 - ALP Risk Control Checklists for employers and labour providers collate the actions that government guidance requires businesses to put in place to ensure that workplaces are safe, covering:

-- Travel – see Country-by-country breakdown with advice about travelling abroad, including the latest information on coronavirus, safety and security, entry requirements and travel warnings.
+- Travel – see Country-by-country breakdown with advice about travelling abroad.

 - ALP template employer and labour provider daily coronavirus check form.

 - Multiple cases of coronavirus within the same business – Contact the local Public Health office in England, Scotland, Wales or Northern Ireland who will advise on what further actions may need to be taken.
-COVID-19 early outbreak management information has been created to make sure that people who run businesses or organisations: know how to recognise and report an incident of coronavirus and are aware of measures local health protection teams may advise in order to contain it.
-The information is contained within ‘action cards’ that have been designed for specific situations where an outbreak could occur, including in shops and branches, food manufacturing and outdoor work.
+COVID-19 early outbreak management information has been created to make sure that businesses know how to recognise and report an incident of coronavirus.

-- Gov.uk includes an online tool to find what financial support may be available for your business.
+- Government Covid-19 Business Support area including an online tool to find what financial support may be available for your business and case studies and blog posts about coronavirus business support.

-- A list of the rules that have been temporarily relaxed to make it easier for businesses to continue working through the disruption caused by coronavirus, including changes to annual leave and right to work checks.
+- A list of the rules that have been temporarily relaxed to make it easier for businesses to continue working through the disruption caused by coronavirus, including changes to annual leave, and right to work checks and applications for National Insurance Numbers.

 - Additional government resources to support your business during coronavirus disruptions, including helplines, webinars and training.